Book an Appointment

 Make a Booking For Your Child

 You will find many answers to common questions about our clinic.
-Please take your time to review some of the questions here that may apply to you.

 A referral provides information about you and your condition so that our specialists:

 - know exactly what they are being asked to do

 A referral is also used to indicate that the consultation or test you’re being referred for is clinically important, and that Medicare should cover at least part of the cost.